brainstormforce/wp-spectra/readme.txt

 * Fix: Contact Form 7 Styler - Styling not applied in editor mode.
 * Fix: Gravity Form Styler - Styling not applied in editor mode.
 * Fix: Table of Contents - Advanced Heading getting skipped in some case scenario.
-* Fix: Table of Contents - Issue with Single/Double quote in headers.

 = 1.14.6 =
 * Fix: Advanced Columns - Column width issue.